Introduction to quantum groups: 6a. Gaussian laws

 and with the pairings $D$ being as follows, with calligraphic standing for matching:

 At the level of the moments of the main character, we have in both cases

 with $D$ being the above sets of pairings, with equality happening at $N\geq k$. \end{theorem}

-\begin{proof} This is indeed a summary of the results that we have, established in the previous sections, and coming from Tannakian duality, via some combinatorics.
-To be more precise, the Brauer type results are from section 4, the estimates for the moments follows from this and from Peter-Weyl, as explained in section 5, and finally the last assertion, regarding the equality at $N\geq k$, is something more subtle, explained in section 5 above. \end{proof}
+\begin{proof} This is a summary of the results that we have, established in the previous chapters, and coming from Tannakian duality, via some combinatorics.
+To be more precise, the Brauer type results are from chapter 4, the estimates for the moments follows from this and from Peter-Weyl, as explained in chapter 5, and finally the last assertion, regarding the equality at $N\geq k$, is something more subtle, explained in chapter 5. \end{proof}

 Let us first investigate the unitary group $U_N$.
-As it was the case for the orthogonal group $O_N$, in section 5 above, the representation theory here is something quite complicated, related to Young tableaux, and we will not get into this subject.
+As it was the case for the orthogonal group $O_N$, in chapter 5, the representation theory here is something quite complicated, related to Young tableaux, and we will not get into this subject.
 However, once again in analogy with $O_N$, there is one straightforward thing to be done, namely the computation of the law of the main character, in the $N\to\infty$ limit.

 In order to do this, we will need a basic probability result, as follows:

 \begin{theorem} The moments of the complex Gaussian law, given by

 with $a,b$ being independent, each following the real Gaussian law $g_1$, are given by